Are you using Twitter for lead generation, or are you wasting the potential of your social media followers?

 17. Run a Twitter Contest

-A fun way to improve Twitter lead generation is to use a contest to raise brand awareness.
+A fun way to improve Twitter lead generation is to use an online contest to raise brand awareness.
 Some example of Twitter contests include:

 - Asking users to tweet images with particular hashtags